mhognl/EasyRO/README.md

 ## Make root filesystem read-only!

 ### About
 EasyRO is a script providing read-only mode and read-write mode.
-It's designed with the goal of 'trying to make it simpler for everyone to make a read-only system'.
+It's aimed on 'trying to make it simpler for everyone to make a read-only system'.
 This can be for many different purposes. such as: self-build router, vpn server etc.

 ### Instructions
 If you don't want to read instructions about how it works, then only run the following command: